mszymanski90/MusicPlayerLinux/README.md

 5. Copy bass.dll (32-bit version is in the top
 	folder of the archive) to build folder
 	(where executable file is located)
+6. Get Taglib either from http://taglib.github.io/ or by installing packages in your Linux distribution.
+7. Modify TAGLIB_PATH and TAGLIB_BIN_PATH variables in .pro file
-6. Run application from QtCreator
+6. Build and run application from QtCreator